romance939913/cache-out/README.md

 <br/>
 <br/>
 #### Portfolio Snapshots (**newest feature**)
-In order to render charts that display a user's portfolio balance over time, 'snapshots' of the users portfolio balance are calculated and then saved using rake tasks and Heroku Scheduler.
-Through a simple association between the `User` and `PortfolioSnapshot` models, all of the user's historical portfolio data can easily be fetched.
+In order to render charts that display a user's portfolio performance over time, 'snapshots' of the users portfolio balance are taken using rake tasks and Heroku Scheduler.
+Portfolio balance is calculated by looping through each stock they own, multiplying the quantity of shares by the stock's current price, and adding all of that together with their cash.
+Then, through a simple association between the `User` and `PortfolioSnapshot` models, all of the user's historical portfolio data can easily be fetched.

 ```rb
 # 'snapshot'